 Install Exiftool Link to heading

-Use the “cd” command to navigate to the directory containing the photos you want to rename and organize.
+Use the “cd” command to navigate to the directory containing the directory of photos you want to rename and organize.

 Use Exiftool to rename and organize the files Link to heading